Tahul/style-dictionary-esm/README.md

 If [Style Dictionary 4](https://github.com/amzn/style-dictionary/issues/643) marks ESM-support as a step of their roadmap, I'll happily give help and deprecate this repository!

-Otherwise, I will continue to maintain this repository.
+Otherwise, I will continue to maintain it.

 ## Contributing